Marshall Newell: Memorials and honors

 After Newell's death, Harvard alumni donated $2,000 to construct a new boathouse on the Charles River for use by the crew and named the Newell Boathouse.
 The tribute was completed in 1916.
-In addition, Gate No. 1 at Harvard's Soldiers Field was renamed the Newell Gate.
+In addition, Gate No. 1 at Harvard Stadium was renamed the Newell Gate in his honor.

 In 1928, syndicated sports writer Peg Murray recalled Newell as a "Pillar of Strength" and perhaps the greatest tackle in the history of the game:

 John Heisman, the namesake of the Heisman Trophy, selected Newell as his pick for the greatest football player of all time.
 Newell was inducted into the College Football Hall of Fame in 1957.
 In 1967, he was one of the first group inducted into the Harvard Varsity Club Hall of Fame.